tarantool/doc/doc/how-to/db/crud.rst

 SELECT
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:ref:`space.select <box_space-select>` searches for a tuple or a set of tuples in the given space.
+The :ref:`space.select <box_space-select>` request searches for a tuple or a set of tuples in the given space.
 To search by the specified index, use :ref:`index.select <box_index-select>`.
-This function works with any indexes (primary/secondary) and any keys
+The ``select`` function works with any indexes (primary/secondary) and any keys
 (unique/non-unique, full/partial).
 If a key is partial, ``select`` searches by all keys where the prefix matches the specified key part.